Maranao language

-Maranao (Wikang Mëranaw (Note: Mëranaw is the spelling recommended by the Commission on the Filipino Language); Jawi: باسا أ مراناو), sometimes spelled as Maranaw, Meranaw, or Mëranaw, is an Austronesian language spoken by the Maranao people in the provinces of Lanao del Sur and Lanao del Norte and their respective cities of Marawi and Iligan located in the Philippines, as well found also in Sabah, Malaysia.
+Maranao (Wikang Mëranaw; (Note: Mëranaw is the spelling recommended by the Commission on the Filipino Language) Jawi: باسا أ مراناو), sometimes spelled as Maranaw, Meranaw, or Mëranaw, is an Austronesian language spoken by the Maranao people in the provinces of Lanao del Sur and Lanao del Norte and their respective cities of Marawi and Iligan located in the Philippines, as well found also in Sabah, Malaysia.
 It is spoken among the Moros within the Bangsamoro Autonomous Region in Muslim Mindanao.

-It is more closer to Iranun than to Maguindanao within the Danao subgroup.
+It is closer to Iranun than to Maguindanao within the Danao subgroup.

 Distribution

 Maranao is spoken in the following provinces of: